Plentyaway/TEMPLATE-calculator/README.md

   - What other errors are there?
 Can you prevent them?
 3. Most calculators display a "0" when you clear them.
 Make this calculator display "0" upon clearing.
 4. It's a little odd that it can display "123+456".
 How do most calculators do this?
 Can you fix this one?
 5. Add some keys.
-Hint: JavaScript has built-in functions and constants for most of these.
-Look them up to learn how to use them.
+(Hint: JavaScript has built-in solutions for some of these.
+Look them up to learn how to use them.)
   - Constants: e, π, etc.
   - Square root
   - Exponents
 6. Clicking takes too much work.
 Make it so pressing your keyboard keys behaves like clicking on the calculator's keys.
-Note: this is probably the hardest feature to implement!
+Warning: this is probably the hardest feature to implement!
 Expect to do some research!
+7. Is this calculator responsive?
+Make it adapt for smaller screens.

 ## Grading
 This project is worth 20 points.